 As a group of five white people, including a woman with bright pink hair, we continued to attract lots of attention.

-Many times people would shout to Devi “Is your hair natural?”.
+Many times people would shout to Debbie “Is your hair natural?”.

 To which she would reply “Yes!”.

 Sometimes this would receive a smile or laugh, and at others a shocked expression.

 Many of the Indian people who inspected us more closely were interested in our Tattoos.
 Debbie has the chakra symbols tattooed down her back.
 Although her body was mostly covered, the throat chakra symbol was in full view on the back of her neck.
 Many people smiled and nodded in approval of it, and in many cases responded by showing us 'Om' tattoos on their wrists.
 I have a trident symbol tattooed on the back of my arm.
 It turned out that this is a central symbol of Shiva, the Hindu God of transformation.
 The same deity that the Naga Babas revere.
 Upon seeing it, many people stood perfectly still, with wide eyes.
 Some of them would look me up and down, as if wondering why I, a westerner came to wear the mark of Shiva.
 At times this became quite intense.
 So I would join my hands in a prayer gesture and perform a small bow.
 To Hindus this is a sign of recognition, from the divinity within yourself to that within the other.
 This would usually lead to the other person repeating the gesture and then smiling.

 In some instances they would say “Om namah Shivaya”, a Hindu chant to Shiva.